bogumilbierc/YouTubeVideoHater/README.md

 # Intro
 Lets imagine that You hate Justin Bieber.
 You hate is so much, that You cannot stand a video on YouTube that contains his voice.
-Up to now, You would need to go to YouTube tab in chrome and change vide, however this is no longer the case!
+Up to now, You would need to go to YouTube tab in chrome and change video, however this is no longer the case!
 This app will do it for You!

 # How it works
 - User is defining list of keywords.